llm-bible/llm-bible.github.io/_publications/vaswani2018neural.markdown

 bibkey: vaswani2018neural
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1803.07416"}
-tags: ['Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Tools', 'Applications', 'Model Architecture', 'Pretraining Methods']
 ---
 Tensor2Tensor is a library for deep learning models that is well-suited for neural machine translation and includes the reference implementation of the